-1. A major in the Social Studies leading to the Bachelor of Arts degree with teaching certificate.

-2. A major in History and Political Science leading to the Bachelor of Arts degree with teaching certificate.

-3. A minor in Social Studies.

-4. A graduate major in History.

-5. A graduate major in the Social Studies.

-6. A program leading to the Bachelor of Arts degree (liberal arts) in the Social Studies.
+- 1. A major in Social Studies leading to the Bachelor of Arts degree with teaching certificate. - 2.
+A major in History and Political Science leading to the Bachelor of Arts degree with teaching certificate. - 3.
+A minor in Social Studies. - 4.
+A graduate major in History. - 5.
+A graduate major in the Social Studies. - 6.
+A program leading to the Bachelor of Arts degree (liberal arts) in the Social Studies, and History and Political Science.
 Also a liberal arts minor is available in any area of the Social Studies.